CI chondrite: CI-like meteorites

 Antarctica has been a significant source of meteorites, including specimens that exhibit similarities to CI chondrites.
 The first such finds, Yamato 82042 and Y-82162, were discovered in the Yamato Mountains.
 These meteorites share many characteristics with CI chondrites but also exhibit notable differences.
 Y-82162 and Y-86029, for instance, contain less water and have bulk oxygen isotopic compositions shifted to higher values, suggesting significant water loss from phyllosilicates due to thermal metamorphism.

 In 1992, Ikeda proposed that these Antarctic meteorites, which differ somewhat from non-Antarctic CI chondrites, should be classified as a distinct grouplet.
 By 2015, the list of CI-like specimens had expanded to include Yamato 86029 (11.8 g), Y-86720, Y-86737 (2.81 g), Y-86789, Y-980115 (772 g), Y-980134 (12.2 g), Belgica 7904, and the desert chondrite Dhofar 1988.
 King et al. later proposed a separate classification for these meteorites, naming them CY chondrites.
 In 2023, MacLennan Gravik claimed (using mid-infrared spectroscopy) that asteroid (3200) Phaethon is the parent body of the CY chondrites, further supporting their distinction from CI chondrites.
 This claim is countered by direct examination of the meteorites.

 A key difference between Antarctic CI-like meteorites and CI chondrites is the alteration of phyllosilicates.
 In many Antarctic specimens, these minerals have undergone dehydration and reversion to silicates, accompanied by an increase in sulfide content.
 Unlike typical CI chondrites, where magnetite is more abundant, sulfides dominate in CY chondrites.
 Additionally, these meteorites exhibit the highest recorded oxygen isotope compositions among all meteorites.

 Organic analysis of the Yamato chondrites has revealed significantly lower concentrations of amino acids (~3 nmol/g), approximately 25 times lower than in other CI chondrites.
 The amino acid composition is dominated by proteinogenic amino acids, suggesting terrestrial contamination.
 Furthermore, thermal history varies between Antarctic CI-like meteorites and traditional CI chondrites.
 While Ivuna and Orgueil likely never experienced temperatures above 150 °C, Y-86029 and Y-980115 have undergone heating up to 600 °C. The low abundance of γ- and δ-amino acids in the Yamato meteorites suggests that either minimal amino acid synthesis occurred on their parent bodies or that prolonged heating led to near-complete amino acid destruction.

-Lastly, the meteorite find Oued Chebeika 002, recovered by locals in the Moroccan deserts, appears to be a CI chondrite.
+Lately, the meteorite find Oued Chebeika 002, recovered by locals in the Moroccan deserts, appears to be a CI chondrite.
 Although it was not an observed fall, the arid environment appears to have caused minimal alteration to the sample.